bananaboy21/thekirbybot/README.md

 # The Kirby Bot
-A multipurpose bot, for multipurpose needs
+A multipurpose bot, for multipurpose needs.

 ~~# PLEASE NOTE
 The code is not for claiming as your own.
 There are multiple systems in place to make sure that this never happens.~~